SulimanSalih/KFUPMAUTOWHEELS--Stage1/README.md

 # KFUPMAUTOWHEELS-Stage 1
+# Competition Submission Stage 1
+![image](https://github.com/SulimanSalih/KFUPMAUTOWHEELS--Stage1/assets/108358496/d6eec892-a7b1-4839-b83c-e7ed3c3dcf50)

 # Competition Submission Read Me
-![image](https://github.com/SulimanSalih/KFUPMAUTOWHEELS--Stage1/assets/108358496/d6eec892-a7b1-4839-b83c-e7ed3c3dcf50)

 ## Overview
 Welcome to our competition submission!
 This package contains the code and a recorded video of our execution for the competition.
 Below are some key points to note regarding our submission: